Location: Washington D.C. (Telework Subject to Approval)

 - Ability to work well with others and productively under pressure required.

-- Programmatic project design, performance indicator development and monitoring and
+- Programmatic project design, performance indicator development and monitoring and evaluation experience preferred.

 DUTIES AND RESPONSIBILITIES: